edg1983/GREEN-VARAN/docs/GREEN-VARAN_usage.rst

 This configuration resembles the four levels prioritization described in the GREEN-DB manuscript.
 Note that the exact names of these annotations and the score thresholds are defined in the json file passed to --config options.

-The following table summarizes the four prioritization levels defined in the manuscript and in the default config file.
+The following table summarizes the four prioritization levels defined in the manuscript and this is the default behaviour you will obtain using the default config file and the default option `--priritization_strategy levels`

 +-------+-------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Level | Description                                                                                                                                                 |